TAC is responsible for ensuring RTOs comply with the requirements of the Standards for Registered Training Organisations (RTOs) 2015.

 - amendment to scope

-- renewal of registration (every five years)
+- renewal of registration (every seven years)

 - post initial audit (undertaken within the first 24 months of registration)